bluskript/vite-plugin-inline-css-modules/README.md

 ### Caveats

-- This plugin does NOT support string interpolation.
-It may seem that way from the use of template strings, but I assure you, all this plugin does is move the contents of the string template **into a real CSS module**, meaning you **cannot** interpolate strings.
+- This plugin does not support string interpolation.
+It may seem that way from the use of template strings, but all this plugin really does is move the contents of the string template **into a real CSS module**, meaning string interpolation can't work.

-- You CANNOT manipulate the classes variables as normal JS variables.
+- You can't manipulate the classes variables as normal JS variables.

   Why? because at compile time, this plugin transforms: